hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 * The number of tasks is specified by ``--ntasks=<number of tasks>`` or ``-n <number of tasks>``.
-The ``=``-sign in the long option format can be omitted, and the space between the flag and the value in the short form (``-n``) can also be omitted.
+The ``=``-sign in the long option format can be replaced by a space, and in the short form (``-n``) the space between the flag and the value form can also be omitted (in effect, this holds for all options).
-* The number of CPUs (hardware threads) per task is then specified by ``--cpus-per-task=<value>`` or ``-c <value>``.
-The default size of a task is one node which if often not what is desired, so this flag is almost always needed.
+* The number of CPUs (hardware threads) per task is specified by ``--cpus-per-task=<value>`` or ``-c <value>``.
+On the UAntwerp clusters, CPUs are physical cores (since hyperthreading is disabled).
+For each task, all of the CPUs for that task are allocated on a single node.
+When using multiple nodes, the allocated CPUs for all tasks are distributed equally over all the nodes (except possibly for the last node).

+If not set, the default values of 1 task and 1 CPU are used.

 Requesting memory
 """""""""""""""""

 Slurm jobs can also request an amount of RAM space (resident memory).
-Swap space cannot be requested; the system uses a default which is function of the requested RAM space.
-In case of the UAntwerp clusters, swapping for jobs is disabled since the nodes don't have drives suitable for the load caused by swapping and since swapping is extremely detrimental to the performance of the cluster.
+In case of the UAntwerp clusters, swapping for jobs is disabled since the nodes don't have drives suitable for the load caused by swapping and since swapping is extremely detrimental to the performance of the cluster; therefore, swap space cannot be requested.

 Slurm has various ways to request memory.
 Unfortunately, there is currently no way to request memory per task.
-The preferred method for requesting memory in Slurm on the UAntwerp clusters is to specify the amount of memory per CPU (per hardware thread, which in the case of the UAntwerp clusters is per core):
+The preferred method for requesting memory in Slurm on the UAntwerp clusters is to specify the amount of memory per CPU ( per core on the UAntwerp clusters):
 ``--mem-per-cpu=<amount><unit>`` (e.g., ``--mem-per-cpu=1g``).
 The amount is an
 integer, ``<unit>`` can be either ``k`` for kilobytes, ``m`` for megabyte or ``g`` for gigabyte.

+The job will be rejected if the final amount of memory requested cannot be satisfied.
+This could happen if ``--mem-per-cpu`` times the number of CPUs on a node is greater than the memory on that node that is available for job allocations.
+Note that on the UAntwerp clusters, the memory available for job allocations is somewhat less than the total memory installed on a node (to keep asome some amount of memory for the OS).

+If not set, a default value will be used, equal to the total memory available for job allocations of that node divided by the number of CPUs.

 Requesting wall time
 """"""""""""""""""""